Do the Ends Justify the Means?

 Apple’s view is quite different.
 It has described the FBI's request as amounting to asking for "a backdoor to the iPhone" — a flaw in a security system purposefully designed to help law enforcement break in for investigations.
 But unlike the FBI's policy demands for encryption backdoors, here it is not asking for a change to the technology on all iPhones; instead, the court order calls for a targeted tool, software using unique identifiers of this individual phone.
 This is important as the FBI’s demand is narrowly focused so it may stand Constitutional scrutiny in a court of law.

 So, the issue finally comes down to the rights of phone users to have secure information on their phones inaccessible by the government and the government’s duties to protect those rights of our citizens.
 The ethical issue is one of creating "a slippery slope."
 If the government is granted access in this case, where will it stop?
 Will foreign governments have similar access – or the right to it?

 On the other hand, we can weigh the costs and benefits to society of requiring Apple to provide access to what is perceived to be a need to thwart future terrorist attacks.
 The benefits are clear: to protect society from harm and secure the homeland.
 But, at what cost?
 Do the ends of allowing the government access justify the means in which the government is going about gaining access to a secure iPhone?
 This is the ethical issue that should be debated going forward.

-Blog posted by Steven Mintz, aka Ethics Sage, on June 24, 2014.
-Dr. Mintz teaches at the Orfalea College of Business at Cal Poly, San Luis Obispo.
-He also blogs at www.ethicssage.com.
+Blog posted by Dr. Steven Mintz, aka Ethics Sage, on March 1, 2016.
+Professor Mintz is on the faculty of the Orfalea College of Business at Cal Poly San Luis Obispo.
+He also blogs at: www.workplaceethicsadvice.com.